-Cost of Living and Property
+Cost of Living and Property in New York

 Safety in New York City

-Still, in a city with over eight million inhabitants, petty crime is still an issue.
-Living in New York means you need to keep your wits about you to avoid scams and pickpockets.
+In recent years, New York City has become one of the safest cities in the world, with low incidences of violent or serious crimes.
+Still, in a city with over eight million inhabitants, petty crime can still be an issue.
+Moving to New York means you’ll need to keep your wits about you to avoid scams and pickpockets.
 This is unfortunately typical for any large city with high tourism rates.

 Insurance When Moving to New York From the UK

-Work Culture and Customs
+New York Work Culture and Customs

 The culture of New York City itself is very much work-centric.
-A city engulfed by commerce, New Yorkers work 49 hours per week on average (including commuting).
+In a city engulfed by commerce, New Yorkers work 49 hours per week on average (including commuting).
 This may come as a shock to the system for the average Londoner, who works 33 hours per week according to the Office for National Statistics.

 Transport and Navigation